-I manage Library Web Systems, the department responsible for the library's web site, including ArticlesPlus (our Drupal implementation of Serials Solutions' Summon using its API), MLibrary Favorites, Search Tools, and the library's proxy server.
-Our group provides Drupal for other parts of MLibrary, as well.
+From 2007-2015, I was the manager of the Library Web Systems department, which worked on the library's web site, including ArticlesPlus (our Drupal implementation of Serials Solutions' Summon using its API), Library Favorites, Search Tools, and the library's proxy server.

-I received a BA in History and Russian from Grinnell College and Masters' degrees in Library Studies (with a concentration in archives) and Russian & East European Studies from the University of Michigan.
+I received Masters' degrees in Library Studies (with a concentration in archives) and Russian & East European Studies from the University of Michigan.
+Before that, I received Bachelor of Arts degrees in History and Russian from Grinnell College.
 I have previously worked at Tufts University (Boston), Ford Motor Company (Dearborn, MI), and the Open Media Research Institute (Prague, Czech Republic).